infosectcbr/InfoSect-Hardware-CTF-3/index.md

 Another tip is to try downloading the vsftpd source code to see what the command parsing code looks like, and to identify any unusual changes.

+One final tip is to simply run the strings command on the binary and see if anything in the command strings looks suspicious.

 To emulate the vsftpd-custom binary, use:

 ```